gokko/beamOfTime/README.md

 - http://localhost:8080

 # project structure
-## main start script
+## start script
 app.py in bot folder
-- it contains the flask server to manage the configuration website
+- contains (and starts) the webserver flask app to manage the (vue.js) configuration website
-- and in parallel starts the BotClock in a second thread
+- and in parallel starts the BotClock in a second thread (from clock/botclock.py)

+## folder: bot
+main application folder containing
+- sounds: collection of sound files that can be used in timers
+- app.py start script containing flask webserver and starting BotClock as parallel thread
+- botclock.py containing main BotClock with major logic to control the clock
+- botAnimations.py module containing animations, can be used for extensions
+- folder css, js, fonts, files, locales, pages used in vue.js configuration website

+## folder: bot/emulator
+tkinter based clock emulator, can be used to test clock on desktop computer

+## folder: 3D
+STL model files to print the clock with 3D printer

+## folder: info
+collection of information files like logos/ images used on website

 ## folder: raspi-setup
 contains the scripts required to setup the service on the raspberry pi

-## folder info
-collection of information files like logos/ images used on website

-##